iassc badge and pmi badge

-With tremendous increase of information available online which has resulted in the need of Big Data.
-Big Data is the collection of large and complex data, which is not collected in the traditional methods we know; like graphs, charts etc. Data Science, on the other hand, is the process of extracting insights from big data with a scientific approach to help businesses make decisions.
+The tremendous increase of information available online has resulted in the need for Big Data.
+Big Data is the collection of large and complex data, which is not collected in the traditional methods we know; like graphs, charts, etc. Data Science, on the other hand, is the process of extracting insights from big data with a scientific approach to help businesses make decisions.

-In this article, we will discuss the key differences between Big Data and Data Science, while comparing the objectives, skills, tools and career in both fields.
+In this article, we will discuss the key differences between Big Data and Data Science, while comparing the objectives, skills, tools, and careers in both fields.

 Difference between Big Data and Data Science

-The main difference between Big data and Data Science is that Big Data is needed to be studied by businesses to understand the scope of improvement and competitiveness while to study the big data, Data Science is needed which draws insights using mathematics, statistics and computer science
+The main difference between Big data and Data Science is that Big Data needs to be studied by businesses to understand the scope of improvement and competitiveness while to study big data, Data Science is needed which draws insights using mathematics, statistics, and computer science.

 What is Big Data?